Nevenall/sufficient-reason/System/Paradox (working).md

 ## Paradox

-  Paradox is an expression of reality's resistance to being told what to do.
-It accumulates as a Complication that hinders future workings; it weaves its way into spells as flaws and unintended consequences; and sometimes paradox explodes as a reality bending backlash against a mage which can scar and change them and sometimes trap them in a bubble of strange reality known as Quiet.
+  Paradox is an expression of reality's resistance to being manupulated by the awakened.
+It accumulates as a Complication which hinders workings; it weaves its way into spells as flaws and unintended consequences; and sometimes paradox explodes in a reality bending backlash against a mage that can scar, twist, or trap them in a bubble of strange reality known as Quiet.

-  Paradox is generated only when a mage invokes their mystick will to affect a change in reality.
-It's generated in the smallest way from opportunities rolled on magickal actions, in a more serious way from attempting vulgar magick, but the most dangerous cause of paradox is failing a magickal action.
+  Paradox can be generated only when an enlightened will is invoked to affect changes in reality.
+It's created in the smallest way from spoilers rolled on magickal actions, and in a more serious way from attempting vulgar magick, but the most dangerous cause of paradox is failing a magickal action.

   Little outline for structuring the paradox section.